-- 4.4 The Council has a Code of Conduct for elected and co-opted Members, a Code of Conduct for employees and a Local Code of Corporate Governance that provides guidance for officers and members on expected standards of behaviours to ensure integrity. - 4.5 Members receive annual training on Standards Arrangements, declarations of interests and the Code of Conduct as part of the Authority's discharge of its statutory duty to promote and maintain high standards of conduct by its members.
+- 4.4 The Council has a Code of Conduct for elected and co-opted Members, a Code of Conduct for employees and a Local Code of Corporate Governance that provides guidance for officers and members on expected standards of behaviours to ensure integrity. - 4.5 Members receive annual training on standards arrangements, declarations of interests and the Code of Conduct as part of the Authority's discharge of its statutory duty to promote and maintain high standards of conduct by its members.
 The Code of Conduct focuses upon the Nolan principles of conduct in public life of selflessness, integrity, objectivity, accountability, openness, honesty, and leadership.
-It sets an objective, non-political and high standard whose purpose is to remind members of the behaviour expected of them in public life and to set out clearly the key principles against which their conduct is measured. - 4.6 The Monitoring Officer works closely with the Standards Committee and Independent Person on any complaints regarding the potential breach of the Code of Conduct by members.
-Complaints are handled in accordance with the Authority's arrangements for dealing with standards allegations under the Localism Act 2011 and the outcome of such investigations are published on the Council's website. - 4.7 The Monitoring Officer arranged for independent national experts to review the Council's procedures for handling complaints that Members may have breached the Code of Conduct to benchmark the Council's arrangements against best local practice elsewhere to ensure that the Council has the best possible arrangements achievable under the legislation.
+It sets an objective, nonpolitical and high standard whose purpose is to remind members of the behaviour expected of them in public life and to set out clearly the key principles against which their conduct is measured. - 4.6 The Monitoring Officer works closely with the Standards Committee and Independent Person on any complaints regarding the potential breach of the Code of Conduct by members.
+Complaints are handled in accordance with the Authority's arrangements for dealing with standards allegations under the Localism Act 2011 and the outcome of such investigations are published on the Council's website. - 4.7 The Monitoring Officer arranged for independent national experts to review the Council's procedures for handling complaints that Members may have breached the Code of Conduct, to benchmark the Council's arrangements against best local practice elsewhere to ensure that the Council has the best possible arrangements achievable under the legislation.
 An action plan is currently being developed to deliver the outcome of the review. - 4.8 All employees participate in the Council's framework of behaviours describing "What Great Looks Like".
-The framework describes the strengths and behaviours that are important for every role, identifies areas of development for the workforce and defines the expected standards of behaviour for staff.
-The framework has been reviewed. - 4.9 As part of its 2018-19 Plan, the Assurance Risk and Audit team completed a survey of the ethical culture at the Council and identified actions for management to consider. - 4.10 The Council has participated in the National Fraud Initiative data matching exercise, delivering on time against the timetable required.
-The Corporate Fraud Group comprising the Section 151 Officer, Monitoring Officer, Assurance, Risk and Audit Manager and representatives from other services continue to meet to discuss fraud hot topics and monitor the progress of the NFI data matching.
+The framework describes the strengths and behaviours that are important for every role, identifies areas of development for the workforce and defines the expected standards of behaviour for staff. - 4.9 As part of its 2019-20 Plan, the Assurance Risk and Audit team completed a review of the ethical culture at the Council and identified actions for management to consider. - 4.10 The Council continues to participate in the National Fraud Initiative data matching exercise, delivering on time against the timetable required.
+The Corporate Fraud Group comprising the Section 151 Officer, Monitoring Officer, Assurance, Risk and Audit Manager and representatives from other services continue to meet on an ad hoc basis discuss fraud hot topics and monitor the progress of the NFI data matching.
 Fraud bulletins are published on the Council's intranet monthly.
-Fraud and Corruption arrangements are developed in accordance with the Code of Practice on Managing Risk of Fraud and Corruption (CIPFA 2014). - 4.11 The Council's updated complaints system and procedures including the Council's mobile app make it easier for complainants to submit complaints, track their progress and quickly access the outcome of complaints.
+Fraud and Corruption arrangements are developed in accordance with the Code of Practice on Managing Risk of Fraud and Corruption (CIPFA 2014) and all Fraud Policies were reviewed and presented to the Audit Committee during 2019-20.
+Fraud awareness is now a mandatory e-learning module for all Allerdale employees. - 4.11 The Council's updated complaints system and procedures including the Council's mobile app to make it easier for complainants to submit complaints, track their progress and quickly access the outcome of complaints.
 The objective of the complaints process is to identify opportunities for improvements and to endeavour to resolve complaints satisfactorily at local level.
 The Council's whistle blowing arrangements are publicly available to ensure there is a clear channel of confidential reporting for the public.